gj-roy/.F.O-z-i_n--Launcher/README.md

 - **App size - 5 mb**  *( May change in future )*
 - **Permissions needed - STOREAGE Read / Write**  *( Not necessary to grant if you want to use the app )*

+## •/]> A bit of your help...( pwease )

+Now then what do you think?
+Wanna give **Fozin** a try?
+Hehe oh well i won't pester you okay.
+However in case you do decide to try out the app there is something i might need your help with.
+And no i am not talking about weird things like donations, coffee cup or whatnot.
+The thing is as i have mentioned before from time to time i work alone as an indie dev *( alright fine! just started )*.
+So because of that and because of **Fozin's** blessed **ui** it's a headache to keep the track of bugs.
+I did try to make sure there are as less bugs as possible however let's be real there is noting called a bug free or a hack proof software *( app in this case )*.
+My point is you may encounter some bugs which i might not be aware of and as i have said before *( 1st paragraph ) i would really appreciate it if you can provide me with a bit of your assistance on that part.
+How? well you can tell me about it here